Sturm und Drang: Lenz

 Jakob Michael Reinhold Lenz was born in Sesswegen, now Latvia, on the January 23, 1751.
-He studied theology and philosophy at the University of Konigsberg.
+He studied theology and philosophy at the University of Königsberg.
 His first poem, Die Landplagen (“Torments of the Land”), emerged in 1769.
 He went on to write “Notes on the Theatre”, The New Menoza and Der Hofmeister (“The Tutor”) in 1774, Pandemonium Germanicum in 1775, and Die Soldaten (“The Soldiers”) in 1776 (Liedner xi).
 Lenz took Aristotle’s popular idea of plot being more important than character and reversed it, as well as reclassified the distinctions between comedy and tragedy.
 In Lenz’s works, tragedies feature characters that make decisions that cause events, and in comedies a resolute milieu pushes and pulls the character through events (Liedner xi).
 The Soldiers is most likely Lenz’s most distinct example of Sturm und Drang literature.
 It centers on an idea of degradation of civilians by soldiers, but more specifically the seduction and abuse of young women by soldiers.
 Illustrating an undesirable, conflicted character with no power over her situation who does whatever she can to get through her current state, The Soldiers displays a “well-observed world where one’s identity is fluid – and hopelessly entangled in the social and linguistic environment” (Liedner xi).
 This idea of feeling unable to change one's situation is typical of many Sturm und Drang plays.
 Lenz's use of reserved dialogue, open form, violence, and a combination of comedy and tragedy precursors the works of contemporary authors such as Friedrich Dürrenmatt and Bertolt Brecht (Waterhouse v).